-The Côte d’Azur (French Riviera) is famous the world over for its hedonistic lifestyle, beautiful coast and dramatic landscape, glamorous cities and fabulous climate.
-So what better place than this to enjoy magical outdoor summer music festivals?
-And we have them in abundance from June to August on the Côte d’Azur, covering a variety of genres and musical tastes from world to classical, jazz to electronic and most styles in between.
-All these music festivals take place in unique and beautiful locations on balmy Mediterranean nights under palm trees and pine trees, in ancient city squares, on the beach or olive groves.
+The Côte d’Azur (French Riviera) is famous the world over for its glamorous cities, beautiful coast, dramatic landscape, and fabulous climate.
+So what better place than the Côte d’Azur to enjoy magical outdoor summer music festivals?
+We have them in abundance from June to August on the Côte d’Azur, covering a variety of genres and musical tastes from world to classical, jazz to electronic and most styles in between.
+All these music festivals on the Côte d’Azur take place in unique and beautiful locations on balmy Mediterranean nights under palm trees and pine trees, in ancient city squares, on the beach or olive groves.
 Here are 8 of the best summer music festivals on the Côte d’Azur.

 Photo courtesy of Les Nuits Guitares festival in Beaulieu sur Mer